lsg2020/go-hotfix/README.md

 # Warning
 * Don't use the compile parameter `-ldflags="-s -w"` it will not load debug information
 * If you can't find the function, you can consider if it is optimized inline, you can use the compile parameter `-gcflags=all=-l` to turn off inline optimization
-* Do not hotfix functions that use the types defined in the plugin's `main` package as parameters or return values, the types in the `main` package are two different types in the main program and the patch package
+* The types in the main package are two different types in the main program and the patch package, do not hotfix functions that use such types as parameters/return values
 * Types and global variables referenced in patch packages are loaded the first time the object is loaded
 * Do not modify the parameters and return value type of the function
 * You can add new types, but do not modify existing type definitions